 Is this a new campaign?

 No!
-Send my Friend to School has been running for eight years.
+Send my Friend to School has been running since 2005.
 We’re part of a huge global movement called the Global Campaign for Education.
 Take a look at the Campaign timeline to find out what we have achieved so far.

 Who else is involved?

 Over 10,000 schools and youth groups, and millions of children, have been involved so far in the UK.
-Take a look at the counter on the home page to see how many schools and groups have signed up so far this year, and look at the your stories section for examples what young people have done around the UK.
+Take a look at the your stories section for examples what young people have done around the UK.

 By joining Send My Friend to School you become part of something really huge, because right around the world people are also calling for education for all.
 More than 18 million people in 100 countries have taken part in campaigning activities.

-In 2008 we set an amazing world record when 8.8 million people all did a lesson at the same time to make it the World’s Biggest Lesson, and this year, young people will be raising their voices right round the world to make sure everyone knows that every child needs a teacher.
+In 2008 we set an amazing world record when 8.8 million people all did a lesson at the same time to make it the World’s Biggest Lesson, and this year, young people will be raising their voices right round the world to make sure world leaders make the right decisions for education in 2015.
 See the GCE International website for more information.

 Can we raise money to help?